webplatform/docs-wpd/FAQ/index.md

 ===What principles guide the management of the site?===

-The webplatform.org's [[Three Pillars of the WebPlatform Site|WPD:Pillars]] lists a small number of principles intended to guide the development and maintenance of the site.
+The webplatform.org's [[WPD:Pillars|Three Pillars of the WebPlatform Site]] lists a small number of principles intended to guide the development and maintenance of the site.

 ===Who writes the content on the site?===
 Web Platform Docs is a collaborative wiki, in the same vein as Wikipedia.
 Anyone is allowed to edit it and improve it.
 If you're interested in helping out, please see the [[WPD:Getting_Started|getting started guide]].